 This normal maintenance procedure puts the checkpoints (metadata snapshots) on the hxdepots volume, which contains the versioned files.
-Backing up the hxdepots volume with a normal backup utility like robocopy or rsync provides you with all the data necessary to recreate the server © 2010-2020 Perforce Software.
-Inc.
+Backing up the hxdepots volume with a normal backup utility like rsync provides you with all the data necessary to recreate the server instance.